Prasanthi-Peram/pigee-connect/README.md

 The task is to build a basic Authentication system.
 However as an extension to improve my skills in backend programming and create a proper backend project I'm building a backend server for blog post application where new users can signup/login to create and manage blog posts.

+This project is in it's development phase

 ### **Checklist**
--[] Link Users with Posts(Implement a foreign key)
+- [ ] Link Users with Posts(Implement a foreign key)
--[] Define CRUD Operations for Posts
+- [ ] Define CRUD Operations for Posts
--[] Implement the User Feed Logic and followers
+- [ ] Implement the User Feed Logic and followers
--[] Add Filtering, Sorting and Pagination
+- [ ] Add Filtering, Sorting and Pagination
--[] Auto-generate docs for the API
+- [ ] Auto-generate docs for the API
--[] Implement Structured Logging
+- [ ] Implement Structured Logging
--[] Implement basic Authentication feature
+- [ ] Implement basic Authentication feature
--[] Implement Redis Caching
+- [ ] Implement Redis Caching
--[] Rate Limit the API
+- [ ] Rate Limit the API
--[] Automation: CI/CD
+- [ ] Automation: CI/CD
--[] Production deployment to Google Cloud
+- [ ] Production deployment to Google Cloud